Drug addiction: getting help

 How long does rehab take?

-The duration of your drug & alcohol addiction rehabilitation detox centre stay will depend on the severity of your dependency, your own commitment, family support and willingness to live a life free from dependency, and the amount of time and money you have available to spend.
+The duration of your inpatient drug and alcohol rehab stay will depend on the severity of your dependency, your own commitment, family support and willingness to live a life free from dependency, and the amount of time and money you have available to spend.
 If you have insurance then it will generally be 28-days.

 Generally, the longer the rehab programme the less likely you are to relapse.
 NHS rehab normally accommodates longer inpatient treatments sometimes up to a year.
 More.